lyelvis/introHTML.github.io/README.txt

         <em></em> = <i> , but we NEVER use <i> tag!
         <strong></strong> = <b> the bold tag, but we NEVER use it!

-    css: - stylesheet (the look of ur webpage)
-        We use the style="" <- this is called a inline style, avoid USING THIS!
+    css: - cascading stylesheet (the look of ur webpage) We use the style="" <- this is called a inline style, avoid USING THIS!
         We use hexidecimal for the color of the font because we can change the hue of the color. font-family changes the text style.